blockchainsllc/in3-docs/docs/api-cmd.rst

 Cache
 #####

-Even though Incubed does not need a configuration or set up and runs completly statelessly, caching already verified data can boost the performance.
+Even though Incubed does not need a configuration or setup and runs completely statelessly, caching already verified data can boost the performance.
 That's why ``in3`` uses a cache to store.

 .. glossary::

-     Nodelists
+     NodeLists
         List of all nodes as verified from the registry.
      Reputations
         Holding the score for each node to improve weights for honest nodes.
      Code
-        For ``eth_call`` Incubed needs the code of the contract, but this can be taken from a cache if possible.
+        For ``eth_call``, Incubed needs the code of the contract, but this can be taken from a cache if possible.
      Validators
         For PoA changes, the validators and their changes over time will be stored.

 By default, Incubed will use ``~/.in3`` as a folder to cache data.

 Signing
 #######

-While Incubed itself uses an abstract definition for signing, at the moment the command line utility only supports raw private keys.
+While Incubed itself uses an abstract definition for signing, at the moment, the command-line utility only supports raw private keys.
-There are two ways you can specify your private keys that Incubed should use to sign transactions:
+There are two ways you can specify the private keys that Incubed should use to sign transactions:

-1. Use the enviroment variable ``IN3_PK``
+1. Use the environment variable ``IN3_PK``
    This makes it easier to hide the key.

    .. code-block:: sh